-A great tool to use is Brightlocal’s Review Monitoring Tool.
+A great tool to use is Brightlocal’s Reputation Manager tool.
 You can monitor all your reviews and highlight the ones you need to respond to.
 This is especially important for negative reviews.
 Yes, negative reviews aren’t great but you can respond to them in a positive, proactive way that can turn that negative review around.

 Remember that you want to stand out from competitors, and you want your brand prominence to look good in the eyes of users and search engines.

 A citation is a reference to your business’s name, address and phone number (NAP) online.
 Unlike external links, citations do not need to link back to your website.
 Just having your business name, address and phone number mentioned gets you credit for a citation.

 Businesses that are mentioned a lot online are viewed as more credible to search engines.
 A great place to start is Brightlocal’s Citation Tracker.
 Here you can uncover any existing citations, incorrect citations, and citation opportunities.
 From there you can determine which citations hold the most weight and fix/create them.

 I mentioned backlinks in the relevance section but it’s important that I mention it again in the prominence section.
 What is another very big way that a business can build its online reputation?
 You’re right, gaining relevant backlinks.

 If you are ever trying to figure out why a competitor may be outranking you, always look at how many backlinks their page has vs yours.
 The more good links you have pointing to your page the more trust and authority your page will hold.

 Proximity: The Distance Between the Searcher and What They Are Looking For